deepakmotlani/Notes/Java Unit Testing/Basics.md

 * @Runwith - provided by Junit, attaches runner with test class to initialize test data
 * @Test - provided by Junit, use to indicate a test case
-* @InjectMock - provided by Mockito, used to create & inject mock object
+* @InjectMock - provided by Mockito, used to create & inject mock objects.
-* @Mock - provided by Mockito, used to create the object to be injected
+* @Mock - provided by Mockito, used to create the object to be injected.

+**@Mock creates a mock. @InjectMocks creates an instance of the class and injects the mocks that are created with the @Mock (or @Spy) annotations into this instance.**

 ### Mockito add behaviour
 ```